 A: Generally, patients are encouraged to walk right after their procedure.
 Daily walking facilitates good circulation and can gradually increase into more strenuous exercise as desired by the patient.
 Usually, after three weeks, weight training, running, and other more intense physical activity can be resumed.
 For the first several weeks after treatment, mild bruising and discomfort may be noticed.
 However, the prominence of the treated vein will be noticeably decreased within a week.

 Do you have questions about how to treat varicose veins?
-Call (855) 803-MIVC (6482) to schedule a consultation in our Laurel or Baltimore office.
+Call (855) 803-MIVC (6482) to schedule a consultation in our Laurel office.